mi-lee/stat545-data-analysis-r/HW3/HW3.md

 ## |Bahrain            |  1|
 ```

 Now, we can try plotting this.
-The discrete colour scale makes it easy to see which countries escaped the bottom quartile, and when.
+The discrete colour scale makes it easy to see exactly when countries escaped the bottom quartile.
+(Although it somewhat resembles Snake)

 ```r